About the project

 Why Onetahua?

-Predators threaten many of these birds and other native species.
-We want to remove them and we’re not alone.
-We are part of a growing nationwide movement that seeks to eradicate wildlife endangering predators and return habitats to their rightful owners, our native wildlife - our taonga.
-Predator Free 2050 is co-funding many other eradication projects around the country.
+Onetahua is a wetland of international significance.
+A critical stopover for migrating wader birds, it gained international status as a Ramsar site in 1976.
+Pests threaten many of these birds and other native species - we want them gone and we’re not alone.
+We're part of a growing nationwide movement to eradicate predators and return habitats to their rightful owners - our native tāonga.

 Onetahua Restoration Project birds graphic